Safety case

 – safety cases.

-SKB International has a unique position to support other nations radioactive waste programmes to develop, review and to optimise its efforts and projects with regards to safety assessment regarding all essential steps in the back-end of the nuclear power production.
+SKB International is in a unique position to support other nations’ radioactive waste programmes by developing, reviewing and optimising their efforts and projects with regards to the safety assessment of all essential steps in the back-end of the nuclear power production.

-Based on SKB knowledge and experience it is strongly recommended that a waste programme initiate the safety assessment at an early stage and to develop and enhance the safety assessment in an iterative process.
+Based on SKB’s knowledge and experience it is strongly recommended that a waste programme initiates the safety assessment at an early stage and develops and enhances the safety assessment in an iterative process.
 Such a strategy, whether it is operational safety or safety after closure, enables the waste organisation to identify areas of optimisation and possibly avoid issues that can occur as the different areas or systems are integrated.

-SKB’s experiences in multiple scientific fields and the integrated systems and also knowledge about certain mistakes (also a valuable experience) is of great value to younger waste programmes.
-SKB International can support with training, advice and review.
+SKB’s experiences in multiple scientific fields and the integrated systems and also knowledge of certain mistakes (also a valuable experience) is of great value to younger waste programmes.
+SKB International can provide support in training, advice and reviews.